 - Calling existing clients

 - Reaching out at events

 - Cold calling

-Cold calls are those when you contact your clients for products that they are unaware of.
+Cold calls are those when you contact your clients for products and services that they are unaware of.

 Warm calls are for those clients who know that you sell a specific product or service.

-2. Email: Thanks to the internet, now sales reps can quickly draft a prospecting email and send it across to thousands of leads within a matter of seconds.
+2. Email: Thanks to the internet, now sales reps can quickly draft prospecting email templates and send them across to thousands of leads within a matter of seconds.